Prepare Binding Strips for Quilts Tutorial

 Ensure that the dog ears are snipped off as the binding is prepared.
 The scissor tip is pointing to one of the dog ears.
 The benefit of attaching the strips on the diagonal is reducing the bulk of the binding for sewing.
 The alternative of sewing the binding strips together on the straight of grain will mean that as the binding is sewn on it will be necessary to sew through 10 layers of fabric plus the batting and when the binding is turned back on itself there will be eighteen layers of fabric plus batting in one spot will can cause distortion and obvious bulk.

-With the diagonal seam, the most fabric layers to sew through will be six, plus the binding and the batting.
+With the diagonal seam, the most fabric layers to sew through will be six, plus the batting.
 When the binding is turned back on itself the seams bulk is dispersed diagonally across the edge reducing bulk.

 Now you have a lovely strip ready for binding onto a quilt.
 Remember quilt bindings don’t have to be from one fabric.
 They can be scrappy too .
 Just remember, better too long, than too short.
 Because it’s 2 1/2 inches wide any leftovers from the binding strip, can easily be worked into another quilt or scrappy binding.